opendocsg/slw-judgments-backfill/2017_SGCA_45/report.md

 4       On 26 August 2015, Warner-Lambert applied by Summons 4136 of 2015 (“SUM 4136”) for leave to amend the Patent pursuant to s 83(1) of the Patents Act.
 The amendments aimed to cure the invalidity in the Patent’s granted claims (“the Granted Claims”) which clearly contradicted s 16(2) of the Patents Act.

 5       The High Court judge (“the Judge”) dismissed Warner-Lambert’s application to amend the Patent.
 He was of the view that the amendments, if granted, would extend the scope of protection of the Patent.
 He also held that there had been undue delay by Warner-Lambert in seeking the amendments which warranted the exercise of the court’s discretion to disallow the amendments.
-The Judge’s decision is reported as _Warner-Lambert Co LLC v Novartis (Singapore) Pte Ltd_ [2016] 4 SLR 252 (the “Judgment”).
+The Judge’s decision is reported as _Warner-Lambert Co LLC v Novartis (Singapore) Pte Ltd_ <span class="citation">[2016] 4 SLR 252</span> (the “Judgment”).
 On 1 August 2016, Warner-Lambert was granted leave by the Judge to appeal against his decision to dismiss SUM 4136 “insofar as it relate[d] to [his] findings that the amendment would extend the protection conferred by the patent under Section 84(3)( _b_ ) of the Patents Act and that the court should exercise its discretion to disallow the amendments because they were sought after a lengthy and inexplicable delay”.

 6       Having considered the parties’ written and oral submissions and those of Professor David Llewelyn from the School of Law, Singapore Management University as _amicus curiae_ , we agree with the Judge’s decision and dismiss Warner-Lambert’s appeal.
 This appeal also raised certain issues in patent law which have not been considered by the Singapore courts.
 These issues relate to the protection of subsequent medical uses of known substances and the validity of “Swiss-style” claims under the Patents Act.
 Although the determination of these issues is not necessary for this appeal, we take the opportunity in this judgment to make our observations on these issues.